-HOLD a public hearing and consider an ordinance requested by Vernon Hood (Case #Z23-04), to the rezone Lots 24-29, Block 3, Western Oaks, from "UD" (University District) to "UD" (University District) with a Conditional Use Permit (CUP) to allow single-family residential use on six (6) existing lots.
+HOLD a public hearing and consider an ordinance requested by Vernon Hood (Case #Z23-04), to the rezone Lots 24-29, Block 3, Western Oaks, from "UD" (University District) to "UD" (University District) to "UD" (University District) and Conditional Use Permit (CUP) to allow single-family residential use on six (6) existing lots.
 The property is locally addressed as 505 Reese Creek, Killeen, Texas.